Last updated on 2026-04-08

 Graduates of the Mining and Mineral Resource Engineering program can pursue a variety of career paths in Canada, including:

-• Mineral Exploration Geologist: Engages in the exploration of mineral deposits, conducting fieldwork and analyzing geological data.
+- Mineral Exploration Geologist: Engages in the exploration and evaluation of mineral deposits, utilizing geological and geophysical methods.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.